Archbishop of the Military Services Conducts Ash Wednesday Mass at WRNMMC

-Archbishop of the Military Services USA Timothy Broglio places ashes on the head of a parishioner during Ash Wednesday Mass at Walter Reed National Military Medical Center March 2.
+For more than a decade the Archbishop of the Military Services USA has conducted Ash Wednesday Catholic Mass at Walter Reed National Military Medical, and the tradition continued this year as he placed ashes on the heads of patients, staff and family members March 2.

+After being welcomed to the medical center and Naval Support Activity Bethesda by its leadership team, Archbishop Timothy Broglio led the Ash Wednesday Catholic mass in the Clark Auditorium.

+The archbishop said he comes to WRNMMC this year as people battle one another in “a senseless war.
+We see an attempt to occupy a free nation.
+We see death and destruction.
+The innocent suffer, and we wonder, ‘How long, Oh Lord?’

 |Date Taken: